What Is Intimacy? The Definition of Intimacy And How It Relates To You

 Moments of intimacy, regardless of emotional intimacy, spiritual intimacy, or another form of intimacy, provide a sense of closeness with another person.
 Not everyone is interested in every type of intimacy.
-For example, one person may prioritize spiritual intimacy and emotional intimacy but care less about sexual intimacy.
-That said, it is a crucial part of our lives, and almost everyone experiences intimacy of some kind on some level.
+For example, one person may prioritize spiritual intimacy and emotional intimacy but couldn't care less about sexual intimacy.
+That said, intimacy is a crucial part of our lives, and almost everyone experiences intimacy of some kind on some level.

 What Is Intimacy In A Relationship?

 A relationship may include various types of intimacy.
 Intimacy isn't just for romantic partners.
 When it comes to many relationships, intimacy is vital.
 If you're struggling with intimacy in your relationship, don't be afraid to reach out to a counselor or therapist who can help.

 What Does Lack Of Intimacy Do To A Person?